opral/monorepo/packages/paraglide/paraglide-js/README.md

 # Playground

-Find examples for how to use paraglide on codesandbox or in [our GitHub repository](https://github.com/opral/monorepo/tree/main/inlang/source-code/paraglide).
+Find examples of how to use Paraglide on CodeSandbox or in [our GitHub repository](https://github.com/opral/monorepo/tree/main/inlang/source-code/paraglide).

 <doc-links>
     <doc-link title="NextJS + Paraglide JS" icon="lucide:codesandbox" href="https://stackblitz.com/~/LorisSigrist/paraglide-next-app-router-example" description="Play around with NextJS and Paraglide JS"></doc-link>